b-charles/pigs/ioc/README.md

     ioc.PutFactory(ComponentFactory, func(FirstInterface, SecondInterface) {});
 }
 ```
 The function `PutFactory` use the type of the first output to get the type of the component.
-Like `ioc.Put`, if signatures are defined, `ioc.PutFactory` will check that each signature is implemented by the returned type of the factory.
+Like `ioc.Put`, registering a `nil` value will do nothing, and if signatures are defined, `ioc.PutFactory` will check that each signature is implemented by the returned type of the factory.
 Recording a factory doesn't call it, but it will be used to instantiate the component in a next step.
 At that time, the arguments of the factory will be injected like it is described in the section [Injection of functions](#injection-of-functions).
-The factory should at least return the created component, and can also return an error:
+The factory should at least return the created component or `nil`: in that case, the component will be discarded and not used in the future injections.
+The factory can also return an error:
 ```go
 type DemoComponent struct {}